google/WebFundamentals/src/content/en/tools/chrome-devtools/iterate/inspect-styles/basics.markdown

 ![Annotated Styles pane](imgs/styles-annotated.png)

 1. Styles associated with a selector that matches the element.
-2. **Cascade** rules dictate that if two rules have the same origin, weight, and specificity, the last defined rule takes precedence.
-In this case, the second color property takes precedence.
-The first color property is shown in strikethrough text to show that it's been overridden.
-3. [User agent stylesheets](http://meiert.com/en/blog/20070922/user-agent-style-sheets/) are clearly labelled, and are often overridden by the CSS on your web page.
+2. [User agent stylesheets](http://meiert.com/en/blog/20070922/user-agent-style-sheets/) are clearly labelled, and are often overridden by the CSS on your web page.
-4. The **cascade** dictates that author styles have more weight than user agent styles, so the user-defined style of `display: inline-block;` overrides the user-agent defined style of `display: block`.
+3. Rules that have been overridden by **cascading rules** are shown with strikethrough text.
-5. **Inherited** styles are displayed as a group under the "Inherited from [node]" header.
+4. **Inherited** styles are displayed as a group under the "Inherited from [node]" header.
 Click the DOM node in the header to navigate to its position in the DOM tree view.
 (The [CSS 2.1 properties table](http://www.w3.org/TR/CSS21/propidx.html) shows which properties are inheritable.)
-6. The selector `:root body` has a higher **specificity** than just `body`, therefore its style declarations take precedence.
-7. `font-family` on the body is **overridden**.
-It is also a similar case for the `font-size` property (overridden due to [selector specificity](http://www.w3.org/TR/css3-selectors/#specificity)).
+5. Grey colored entries are rules that are not defined but instead **computed at runtime**.

 Understanding how cascading and inheritance works is essential to debugging your styles.
 The cascade relates to how CSS declarations are given weights to determine which rules should take precedence when they overlap with another rule.
 Inheritance relates to how HTML elements inherit CSS properties from their containing elements (ancestors).
 For more, see [W3C documentation on cascading](http://www.w3.org/TR/CSS2/cascade.html).